 Organize Clothing Swap Parties!

 I do have a few friends that I've passed clothes back and forth with.
-It's a cheap—and free—way to get something new into your wardrobe.
+It's a cheap—and sometimes even free—way to get something new into your wardrobe.
 See the video for basic tips on organizing a swap party.

 Wear Your Clothes Out

-Outerwear can last many years, those garments that aren't seen can last even longer, in some cases until they're nearly threadbare.
-I've had socks last for over ten years...a little faded but not yet holey!
+Outerwear can last many years, and classic garments can be worn until they're nearly threadbare.
+I've had socks last for over ten years...a little faded, but not yet holey!
 Same thing with the undies.
 How often do other people see them, anyway?
 Okay, that question may be too personal.
-If yours are seen often, you might have to invest in some attractive underwear.
+If yours are seen often, you might want to invest in something attractive.
 Otherwise, why not wear them until they lose their elastic?

-Finally . . .
 Don't Go Shopping Just for Fun: Don't Shop as a Pastime